intrpr/jekyll-portfol-test/_posts/2019-06-09-contexting-work-and-feedback.md

 ---
 title: Contexting interpretive ‘work’ and depersonalizing feedback
 course:
-tags: [ASL3370, ASL, English, listening]
+tags: [ASL3350, ASL3360, ASL3370, ASL3380, ASL, English, interpreting, work, feedback, depersonalization]
 style:
 color:
-description: This course is an introduction to the skills and processes required to produce conceptually accurate and linguistically appropriate spoken-language interpretations of ASL texts.
+description: Discussing interpretation work is a scientific process, concerned with gathering data and scrutinizing equivalency of message from source to target, not adjectival commentary on an interpretation’s ‘goodness’ or ‘badness.’
 ---

 ## Learning to talk about our work as a function of ‘work,’ not of ‘me’